KIT-MRT/arbitration_graphs/docs/tasks/4_nested_arbitrators.md

 #include "change_dot_cluster_behavior.hpp"
 ```

-For easier to read code, add the following alias near the top of the class definition:
+For better code readability, add the following alias near the top of the class definition:
 ```cpp
 using RandomArbitrator = arbitration_graphs::RandomArbitrator<Command, Command>;
 ```